 Even when they were the most expensive option to release music, they were still our preferred choice over Distrokid – but now that they’re the most affordable choice as well as the best, using them for your music releases is a no-brainer.

 DistroKid has been around for quite a while.
 The company evolved over time into the entity it is today, and is continually adding new features to their services.
 They’re not the oldest company out there, but they were the original company to offer “unlimited releases” for a low yearly fee.

 And they’ve quickly become a fierce competitor to the more established brands, essentially forcing them to change their pricing to become more competetive.

 There’s no doubt that DistroKid is a great option to release music for a lot of people.
 They’re cheap, effective and have a few cool add-ons that you can choose for your release.

 They release to all of the major platforms and make it super easy to get your music on spotify, apple music and everywhere else.

-Unfortunately there are two areas where they’re not that great – customer support and payouts to artists.
+Unfortunately there are two areas where Distrokid is not the best – customer support and payouts to artists.
 And now with TuneCore’s new pricing, they’re also not the most affordable option anymore.